hpcugent/vsc_user_docs/mkdocs/docs/HPC/FAQ.md

 {% if site == gent %}

-New users should consult the [Introduction to HPC](https://www.ugent.be/hpc/en/training/2023/introhpcugent) and the [HPC user manual](https://docs.hpc.ugent.be) to get started.

-The [HPC user manual](https://docs.hpc.ugent.be) is a great resource for troubleshooting and looking up specifics.
+New users should consult the [Introduction to HPC](https://www.ugent.be/hpc/en/training/2023/introhpcugent) and the [HPC user manual](../index) to get started.
+This web page is a great resource for troubleshooting and looking up specifics.

 If you want to use software that's not yet installed on the HPC, send us a [software installation request](https://www.ugent.be/hpc/en/support/software-installation-request).